LukasWoodtli/WebPage/pelican/content/object_databases.md

     - Declaritive query language
     - Collections are *sets of candidates* for queries
 - Map-Reduce

+## Collection Constraint

+- Disjoint: XOR
+- Cover: OR
+- Partition: one and only one needs to be true

+## Associations (Relationships)

+- binary relation between 2 collections
+- cardinality
+- tuple as type of collection
+- can be nested: n-ary relationships

 <!-- End Slides/Notes Week 13 -->